 The People’s Republic of Bangladesh is a country in South Asia bordered by India, Myanmar, Nepal, and Bhutan.
 With over 160 million people, Bangladesh is the world’s eighth-most populous country and is also one of the most densely populated countries.
 Rapid population growth has created considerable water-related issues in the country, as have the two biggest drivers of economic growth: agriculture and textile manufacturing.

-Recognizing water as a critical resource for basic human needs, economic development and a healthy eco-system, the current government has increased focus on integrated management of water resources in the country.
-This resulted in the adoption of the Bangladesh Water Act 2013 and a strong interest on the Multi-Stakeholder approach to water resources management as advocated by the 2030 WRG.
-2030 WRG has co-signed the Bangladesh Delta Plan 2100 (BDP 2100) MoU along with the Government of Bangladesh, the Government of the Netherlands, the World Bank, and the International Finance Corporation.
-Bangladesh is the largest delta of the world and the BDP 2100 aims is to realize a sustainable, long term strategy and plan, agreed with all stakeholders, for an optimum level of water safety and food security as well as economic growth.
+Recognizing water as a critical resource for basic human needs, economic development, and a healthy ecosystem, the current government has increased its focus on Integrated Water Resources Management in the country.
+This has resulted in the adoption of the Bangladesh Water Act of 2013 and in a strong interest in the multi-stakeholder approach to water resources management as advocated by the 2030 WRG.
+The 2030 WRG has co-signed the Bangladesh Delta Plan 2100 (BDP 2100) MoU along with the Government of Bangladesh, the Government of the Netherlands, the World Bank, and the International Finance Corporation.
+Bangladesh is the largest delta in the world, and the BDP 2100 aims to realize a sustainable, long-term strategy and plan, agreed with all stakeholders, for an optimum level of water safety and food security as well as economic growth.

-Surface water pollution, seasonal variability of surface water, and the largely flat geography of the country have resulted in a major dependence on groundwater resources.
-However, arsenic, salinity, and pollution levels are increasing, compounded by sharp declines in the groundwater table, as steep as 2 to 5 meters every year, in some parts of the country.
-This poses a threat to sustainability and reliability of groundwater use.
-The country’s growth forecast predicts doubling of domestic demand by 2030, a 200 percent increase in industrial water demand, and over 46 percent increase in irrigation water demand.
-It is apparent that the demand for water will exceed available groundwater resources, the main source of water supply, by 40 percent in the dry seasons in a business-as-usual scenario by 2030.
+Surface water pollution, seasonal variability of surface water, and the largely flat geography of the country have thus resulted in a major dependence on groundwater resources.
+However, arsenic, salinity, and pollution levels are increasing, compounded by sharp declines in the groundwater table (as steep as 2 to 5 meters every year in some parts of the country).
+This poses a threat to the sustainability and reliability of groundwater use.
+The country’s growth forecast predicts a doubling of domestic demand by 2030, a 200% increase in industrial water demand, and an over 46% increase in irrigation water demand.
+It is apparent that in a business-as-usual scenario, the demand for water will exceed available groundwater resources – the main source of water supply – by 40% in the dry seasons..

 The 2030 Water Resources Group (2030 WRG) is a public, private, civil society partnership hosted by the World Bank Group.
 The partnership supports country-level collaboration designed to unite diverse groups with a common interest in the sustainable management of water resources.